okrand/nestio-space/README.md

 ### Nestio Satellite Tracking

 This React.JS project requires getting information from an API and displaying it in a simple but effective manner in addition to displaying the history using D3.js.
 The requirements are below.
-You can see this app running on http://okrand.github.io/nestio-space/

 ### Running the app
 Run `yarn` to download dependencies before starting